chaoss/website/Community/News/community_manager_use_case.md

     on some kind of *composite scoring system* that is likely specific to the needs of every community manager or program office.)

-6. Most active repositories by time period \[Week?
-Month?
-Year?\].
+6. Most active repositories by time period \[year, month, week?\].
-    Activity to be revealed through a mix of Retention and Maintainer activity primarily focusing on the latter.
+    Activity to be revealed through a mix of retention and maintainer activity primarily focusing on the latter.
 Number of issues and commits.
 Also the frequency of pull requests and the number of closed issues.